apache/kylin/website/docs/deployment/on-premises/rdbms_metastore/postgresql/install_postgresql.md

 2. If using other versions of PostgreSQL, please choose a version above PostgreSQL 9.1.

-3. The PostgreSQL installation package currently supports installation in (#TODO) system, the correspondence is as follows:
+3. The PostgreSQL installation package currently supports installation in CentOS system, the correspondence is as follows:

    - `rhel6.x86_64.rpm` -> CentOS 6
    - `rhel7.x86_64.rpm` -> CentOS 7